-Theresa Loong, Director As founder of the interactive production company, FORM360, Theresa has provided editorial and strategic consulting services to AMC Networks, New York Magazine, The New York Times, Milestone Films and Time Warner.
-Theresa is an award-winning multimedia producer whose work has been exhibited at the SVA, Teriennale di Milano and Circulo de Bellas Artes.
-Theresa served as an associate producer on the film “So Very Far from Home” (PBS and SMG Documentary Channel, Shanghai).
+Theresa Loong, Director Theresa is an interactive media artist who creates intergenerational storytelling experiences focused on memory, identity, and immigration through the use of film, games and apps.
+As founder of the interactive production company, FORM360, Theresa provided editorial and strategic consulting services to AMC Networks (for shows such as Breaking Bad and The Walking Dead), New York Magazine, The New York Times, Milestone Films, Architecture for Humanity and Time Warner.
+Theresa is an award-winning multimedia director and producer whose work has been exhibited at the SVA, Teriennale di Milano and Circulo de Bellas Artes.
+Theresa was a consulting producer on interactive documentary projects about Afghanistan, the Disability Rights movement, and Joseph Papp.
+Theresa worked as an associate producer on the film “So Very Far from Home” (PBS and SMG Documentary Channel, Shanghai).
 She was also a researcher for the one-hour PBS documentary “China Now: To Get Rich Is Glorious.”
-Theresa has taught about multimedia at NYU’s School of Continuing and Professional Studies and has lectured at The New School and Hunter College.
-She is a graduate of Harvard University, where she studied social anthropology and conducted ethnographic research using film and video
+Theresa taught about multimedia at NYU’s School of Continuing and Professional Studies and lectured at The New School and Hunter College.
+She is a graduate of Harvard University, where she studied social anthropology and conducted ethnographic research using film and video.

 Kristen Nutile, Editor Kristen Nutile is an independent documentary filmmaker and editor based in New York City.
 Kristen has directed and edited nine documentaries, which have shown all over the world, including at the Sundance Film Festival and the Tribeca Film Festival.
 She is the 2006 recipient of the Albert Maysles Award for Excellence in Documentary Filmmaking and has received grants from the Jerome Foundation and NYSCA.
 Kristen collaborated with legendary filmmaker, Albert Maysles, and producer, Tanja Meding, on “Sally Gross – The Pleasure of Stillness,” a documentary about critically acclaimed dancer and choreographer, Sally Gross.
 The film premiered at the Locarno International Film Festival and had its US premiere at the Full Frame Festival in 2008, and was broadcast on PBS.